For Participants

 Cancer incidence and mortality

-We assess cancer diagnoses and death through national cancer registration and death registers (The National Health Service Central Registers), in addition to participant self-reports and deaths reports from family members.
+We assess cancer diagnoses and death through national cancer registration and death registers (The National Health Service Central Registers).
+In addition, we obtain self-reported cancer diagnoses in the questionnaires, and deaths reports from family members.

 Pathology Specimens